Zeus virus. 6 versions revealed (2021 removal guide)

 Zeus Sphinx Trojan

 These campaigns are COVID-19 themed and target people who are waiting for government payments because documents in the spam email campaigns are named “COVID 19 relief”.
-Even though it is not new in this family, Sphinx shows a few new features and slight differences from more previous trojan versions.
+Even though it is not new in this family, Sphinx shows a few new features and slight differences from previous trojan versions.
 Most of them are in the delivery of the threat, for example, the focus on the current pandemic situation in the world.

 The infection happens when malicious macros get enabled, and the user executes the first step of the malware installation chain.
 When all steps are complete, the malicious executable can be downloaded from the C&C server and Sphinx is dropped on the infected computer that harvests various credentials from banking platforms via the web injections.
 These campaigns are ongoing at the time of writing this update, so there might be additional features presented in the later attacks.
 Zeus Sphinx Trojan campaign renewed in 2020Coronavirus pandemic brought in new dangers within cybersecurity field: criminals rush to trick victims with the help of fake COVID-19-themed emails